By Deborah Jeanne Sergeant

 The age of the patients involved also can make a difference.
 In their 20s, their faster moving metabolism handled marijuana differently than now, when a slower metabolism, other medication and age-related disease processes can impact how marijuana affects the body.

 Brangman said that further research could help physicians know whether medical marijuana could help older adults; however, like any medication, it’s a tough age group to study because most have several health conditions and other prescriptions.
 Long-term studies are difficult because their health status can change over the years, which complicates the study.

 “As a result, many medications are tested on younger people who are healthy and we have to see if they make sense for older people,” Brangman said.
 “There are many things we have to build into these studies to accommodate the needs of older people.”

-She foresees many years’ research before physicians can have the answers they need to recommend medical marijuana or CBD oil for older adults.
+She foresees many years’ research before physicians can have the answers they need to recommend medical marijuana or CBD oil like sleep CBD oil for older adults.
 In the meantime, anyone interested in these items should discuss contraindications with their doctor.